Fundamental diagram of traffic flow: Basic statements

-The primary tool for graphically displaying information in the study traffic flow is the fundamental diagram.
+The primary tool for graphically displaying information in the study of traffic flow is the fundamental diagram.
 Fundamental diagrams consist of three different graphs: flow-density, speed-flow, and speed-density.
 The graphs are two dimensional graphs.
 All the graphs are related by the equation “flow = speed * density”; this equation is the essential equation in traffic flow.
 The fundamental diagrams were derived by the plotting of field data points and giving these data points a best fit curve.
 With the fundamental diagrams researchers can explore the relationship between speed, flow, and density of traffic.

 Speed-density

 The speed-density relationship is linear with a negative slope; therefore, as the density increases the speed of the roadway decreases.
 The line crosses the speed axis, y, at the free flow speed, and the line crosses the density axis, x, at the jam density.
 Here the speed approaches free flow speed as the density approaches zero.
 As the density increases, the speed of the vehicles on the roadway decreases.
 The speed reaches approximately zero when the density equals the jam density.